 Think about a really great movie.
 One that has you on the edge of your seat, excited to see what will happen next.
 This happens when you have a great story that engages an audience.
 It doesn't matter what business you are building; there is a story to be told.
 What made you decide to start this business?
 What trials and tribulations did you have to face?
 How will you change the world?
 Or at least the space your product or service is in?
 Your story will have the audience excited to see what comes next.

-Be Flexible.
 As the owner of a startup, you never know what the future holds for your business from one day to the next.
 Things may not always go as planned, or you may find a market that better suits your product or service.
 You should expect changes like these.
-Be ready to adjust your strategy, alter your goals, and continue to move forward.
+Be ready to adjust your strategy, alter your goals, and continue moving forward to avoid common startup mistakes.
 Be prepared to pivot.
 You are going to get a lot of feedback once you launch, so your product and company’s ability to pivot based on this feedback could be the difference between success and failure.

 For many startup owners, their business is their brainchild, making it hard to hear criticism.
 However, being open to feedback is the best way to evolve and improve your operations.
 You want to provide customers and prospects with the best product or service, and listening to their feedback is key to making that happen.
 It will also lead to appreciation from customers, resulting in long-term loyalty.